Danieluyi/Khrov_Email_Extractor/README.md

 # Khrov_Email_Extractor
-Offline Email Extractor Application For PC
+Offline Email Extractor Application For Windows PC

 <!-- DISCLAIMER
 By downloading/running this free software, you consent to be fully responsible for your actions.
 I shall not be held liable for any damages or legal matters that may arise upon yur use of this program. -->